 The RN-BSN Degree Completion Program (Alternate Pathway)

 The RN-BSN Pathway is designed for the student entering the nursing program who has completed the NCLEX and is employed as a registered nurse.
 The RN-BSN Pathway program operates according to the policies and schedule of the Adult Degree Completion Program (ADCaP).
 Tuition is reduced and all courses are taught online in accelerated eight-week terms.
 Students generally take 6 credit hours each term and the nursing courses may be completed in one calendar year.
+Two clinical practica are required to complete the program.
 The length of time to complete the program will depend on the number of courses the student needs to complete the core requirements.
 Previous education and clinical expertise are recognized through the opportunity to earn credit by validation and direct transfer of credit from equivalent courses from regionally accredited institutions.

 Transfer students are required to complete 45 credit hours in residence.

 Registered nurses will receive 30 hours advanced placement credit for prior nursing education after successful validation of prior learning.
 Validation of prior nursing knowledge is carried out by evaluation of work completed in the first nursing course, NURS 3512: Professional Nursing Role.
 Registered nurses will be able to enter the RN-BSN Pathway if the following conditions are met:

 Students interested in the RN-BSN Pathway should apply directly to ADCaP and contact Connie Collins, Academic Advisor, at 210-283-6388 | firstname.lastname@example.org or email the RN-BSN Program Director, Dr. Sarah Williams at email@example.com for more information.

 Registration for ADCaP Fall II courses opens Sept.
 8.